CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 * Time
  Examples: at night, on Fridays in the evening
 * Number of generations to keep
- For example, full daily backup will keep the last seven backups, as well as Friday evening backups for the past two months.
+ For example, a full daily backup will keep the last seven backups, as well as Friday evening backups for the past two months.
 * Scope of the data to be backed up
  The easiest way is to specify partitions or directories that are taken into account during regular data backup.
-A suitable differentiation can increase clarity and save effort and costs.
+A suitable differentiation can increase the clarity and save effort and costs.
 Example: self-created files and individual configuration files
 * Storage media (depending on the amount of data)
  Examples: tapes, DVDs or Blu-rays, hard drives, USB sticks
 * Previous deletion of media before reuse (eg for tapes or cassettes)